 How to Make a Hawthorn Tincture

 Firstly, harvest your hawthorn berries.
 If you don’t know how, read How to Forage Hawthorn.
-If it’s out of season or you don’t have any growing near you, you can order dried hawthorn berries, although obviously fresh are my preference.
+You can order dried hawthorn berries if it’s out of season or you don’t have any growing near you although obviously fresh are my preference.
 If I have to order dried hawthorn, I use these berries (they’re organic and in a resealable bag) and these flowers (we recommend these ones).

 Give the berries a thorough wash and remove any debris.